 When you have been wronged by someone, letting go of resentment, bitterness, and hostility is a process.
 Depending on the hurt, forgiveness often requires much more than simply saying the words, “I forgive you.”

-- Understanding your negative feelings about the event or person.
+- Understand & accept your negative feelings about the event or person.

 - Deciding to forgive.